 We invite you to visit and explore our mission in action!
-Visit our program centers in Concord (headquarters), Portsmouth, and Bethlehem for educational opportunities and events.
+Visit our program centers in Concord (headquarters), Bethlehem, and Portsmouth for educational opportunities and events.

 Explore nearly 200 forests protected by the Forest Society across New Hampshire, many of which have marked trails and numerous recreational uses.

 Visit the Forest Society's working tree farm to harvest-your-own Christmas Tree in the winter and for sugar season in the spring, when the maple sap is boiling in our sugarhouse.
 Year-round, you can walk the peaceful trails and learn about the natural world at an educational program.

-Visit the headquarters of the Society for the Protection of New Hampshire Forests, located in Concord, N.H., on 103 acres of conserved land known as the Merrimack River Outdoor Education & Conservation Area.
+Visit the headquarters of the Society for the Protection of New Hampshire Forests, located in Concord, on 103 acres of conserved land known as the Merrimack River Outdoor Education & Conservation Area.
 The Conservation Center demonstrates the use of renewable natural resources and energy conservation techniques.

 Welcome to the Mt.
 Major trail network, which leads to the summit of Mt.
 Major and other hiking destinations in the Belknap range.
 The summit of Mt.
 Major (1,786 ft) offers views that are among the best in southern New Hampshire for the effort required.

 You can browse our properties using the map, or scroll down to filter by region or recreational activity.
 Featured reservations typically have parking areas, mapped trails, and more detailed information.
-All our Forest Reservations are open to the public.
+All of our forests are open to the public.

 Visitor Use Guidelines